ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Make the player die if crushed by a sliding block? (touching wall on opposite sides, with at least 1 being a sliding block) OR make levels so crushing never happens (edit rail, add spikes)
 - [ ] Check if appearing islands are redrawn after they finish growing
 - [x] Add spikes to corridor in level 20
+- [ ] Add gravity switches (cardinal directions)
+- [ ] Add text to level 20
+- [ ] Test islands that slide w/ another dock island
+- [ ] Check how to make the app size better for iPads